lordoffox/adata/README.md

 ### Comments

-Write "//" behind a field, don't support single one line.
+Write "//" behind a field or single one line.

 ### Attributes